ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/phaseSpace.rst

 Spatial Offset
 ^^^^^^^^^^^^^^

-To retrieve the offset of the spatial dimension due to a moving window additional attributes are provided.
+The spatial extent of the output might change due to a moving window.
+Additional attributes are provided to retrieve that spatial information:

 See this python example:

 .. code:: python

    ps = ... # get data set from h5py

    mv_start = ps.attrs['movingWindowOffset']